dase/CLAIMS/README.md

 ##### 1. Massively parallel execution engine.

 CLAIMS relies on highly parallel query processing engine to dramatically accelerate data analysis speed.
 Query evaluations are distributed across the cluster and executed in parallel.
-Query evaluations are not only distirbuted across the cluster to leverage the computation power of the cluster, but are also executed in a multi-threaded fashion to unlease the power of modern multi-core hardware.
+Query evaluations are not only distirbuted across the cluster to leverage the computation power of the cluster, but are also executed in a multi-threaded fashion to unleash the power of modern multi-core hardware.

 ##### 2. Smart intra-node parallelism.